 One of the reasons it’s such a popular type of yeast for pizza dough is that it is inexpensive, easy to use, and you can find it in most supermarkets.

 Also called quick-rise or fast-rising yeast, there is nothing dormant in instant yeast, and therefore, you can add it to your pizza recipe without adding warm water first.
-Just sprinkle instant yeast straight into the flour.
+Instant yeast comes in a strip of three packets; open it and just sprinkle instant yeast straight into the flour.

 Because of these things, you only have to let your baked goods rise once, making them perfect for quick baking projects.

-Instant dry yeast has more live cells than active dry yeast, which is why it is so fast-acting.
+Instant dry yeast has more live cells than active dry yeast, so it is so fast-acting.
 Instant yeast can be a lifesaver for people who love to bake things without spending hours in the kitchen.

 Instant yeast looks remarkably similar to active dry yeast, except its smaller granules contain other additives.